LANDLORDS CAN HELP END HOMELESSNESS IN MAINE

 We build genuine, trusting relationships with the people we serve, and with client consent we’re able to share information to help you with admission decisions.

-Our program provides professional support for you and your tenants.
+Our programs — which include Veterans Housing Services, Teen Housing Services, Health Services, and Rapid Re-Housing provide professional support for you and your tenants.
 If you work with us, and a tenant issue arises, we can help mediate and resolve tenant issues through the professional support we provide.

 We work with clients both before and after they are housed, and for as long as they need to ensure stability.
 If a client is no longer enrolled in our program, our outreach staff can still provide check-ins.

-Supporting Veterans experiencing homelessness helps individuals and the greater community.
-If you have available units and want to rent them to Veterans experiencing homelessness, list them on Padmission, our free, user friendly listing database.
+Supporting people experiencing homelessness helps individuals and the greater community.
+If you have available units and want to rent them to people experiencing homelessness, please reach out to us at LandlordsHelp@preblestreet.org.

 FREQUENTLY ASKED QUESTIONS